chandrusm171-ux/Tamil-Text-Generation-using-LSTM/README.md

 - Build a web app using **Streamlit** or **Gradio** for interactive Tamil text generation.
 - Integrate **beam search** or **temperature sampling** for better text diversity.
 - Add support for **multilingual text generation**.

 ---

-## 🪪 License

-This project is licensed under the **MIT License** — you’re free to use, modify, and share it with attribution.

----